albertus82/jface-utils/README.md

 ### Maven

+> :warning: Starting from version 18.0.0, the **Maven Group ID** and the **Java base package name** changed from `it.albertus` to `io.github.albertus82` (to know the reasons behind this change, see [Choosing your Coordinates - The Central Repository Documentation](https://central.sonatype.org/publish/requirements/coordinates/)).

 Add the following elements to your project's `pom.xml` file (please check [Maven Central](https://mvnrepository.com/artifact/org.eclipse.platform) for new versions of the required Eclipse libraries):

 ```xml